 - Seattle University logos and/or visual identity cannot be used for personal social media without university permission.
-If you need assistance or guidance, please do not hesitate to contact Sarah Hyde in Marcom.
+If you need assistance or guidance, contact us.

 - Seattle University does not monitor personal websites or social media accounts, but will address issues that violate established editorial, graphic and social media guidelines as outlined by Marcom.